 It will give you a break down on the best techniques and websites to use.

 Step 5: Request A Quotation

-Using the list of website designers which are suitable for your small business, it is now that you should check on the cost.
+Using this list of website designers, it is now that you should check on the cost.

 - One may offer Hosting and a Free Domain Name

-- One may offer Hosting but no Domain Name
+- Another may offer Hosting but no Domain Name

 Step 6: Review your Quotations